ramonn76/HardCloud/index.md

 The computing industry has recently proposed the usage of  FPGAs as a way to improve energy efficiency in modern cloud clusters.
 Unfortunately, using such FPGA clusters  is a very hard and complex task.
 In this talk we propose a novel and simple mechanism to offload computation to  the FPGAs available in the  Intel HARP2 architecture, by extending OpenMP directives in such a way that the FPGA becomes just another OpenMP acceleration device that can be used directly from any user program.

-HardCloud is an open source LLVM Clang based compiler that implements the OpenMP Accelerator Model.
-It adds a new runtime library to LLVM/CLang that supports OpenMP offloading to accelerators like GPUs.
-Kernel functions are extracted from OpenMP annotated regions and are dispatched as OpenCL or SPIR code to be loaded and compiled by OpenCL drivers before being executed by the device.
-AClang leverages on the ISL implementation of the polyhedral model to implement a multilevel tiling optimization on the extracted kernels.
-AClang also provides a vectorization pass developed specifically to exploit the vector instructions available in OpenCL.
-This whole process is transparent and does not require any programmer intervention.

 ## How it work

 The version 4.0 of the  OpenMP standard introduces new directives that